Choosing between Bizzabo vs. Goldcast for your B2B event program often comes down to these five questions:

 Source: Bizzabo

 But Bizzabo has no equivalent to Content Lab.
-Once a session recording exists, there's no AI layer to slice it into clips, draft social posts, or generate blog content.
+Once a session recording exists, there is no AI layer to slice it into clips, draft social posts, or generate blog content.
 Teams using Bizzabo for webinars will need a separate tool for content repurposing.

-For high-volume webinar programs (think Cloudflare's 400+ webinars per quarter), Goldcast's content multiplication creates compounding value that event-first platforms cannot match.
+For high-volume webinar programs (think Cloudflare's 400+ webinars per quarter), Goldcast's content multiplication creates compounding demand gen value that event-first platforms cannot match.

 The Cvent acquisition changes Goldcast's trajectory